ReactiveMongo/ReactiveMongo-Extensions/README.md

 # ReactiveMongo Extensions

+The goal of *ReactiveMongo Extensions* is to provide all the necessary tools for ReactiveMongo other than the core functionality.

 This project will eventually move to https://github.com/ReactiveMongo/ReactiveMongo-Extensions

-The goal of *ReactiveMongo Extensions* is to provide all the necessary tools for ReactiveMongo other than the core functionality.
+Here is a complete example using Play 2.2, ReactiveMongo Extensions and Flight.js https://github.com/mertkavi/play-reactivemongo-extensions-sample

 [![Build Status](https://travis-ci.org/fehmicansaglam/reactivemongo-extensions.svg?branch=0.10.x)](https://travis-ci.org/fehmicansaglam/reactivemongo-extensions)